 Laurel Silk, MEd.

-Founder Christian Stienstra, Navajo and Mexican descent, is working on a degree in Business and holds certification as a Second-Degree Black Belt Instructor from Wado International Karate-Do Federation and Completed SafeSport™ Trained Core Certification.
+Founder Christian Stienstra, is a Second-Degree Black Belt Instructor from Wado International Karate-Do Federation and is SafeSport™ trained.
 Christian has earned numerous Martial Arts awards and accomplishments, including earning a spot on the 2021 US National Team.
 Christian teaches Martial Arts in Maricopa County, Arizona.
-He is SafeSport Certified and has been instructing children from ages 6 to 18 since 2014.
+He has been instructing children from ages 6 to 18 since 2014.
 Christian’s work with young people in our community drives him to use his business acumen to serve Indigenous children by piloting IEF programs.

 Intertribal Education Foundation is currently looking for members interested in serving on our advisory board.